omerjakoby/Quill/backend/pkg/transport/quill/README.md

 # Quill Protocol Specification

 Quill is a modern, decentralized email protocol designed for secure, extensible, and spam-resistant communication between users and email providers.<br>
-It replaces legacy email systems (like SMTP) with a structured, back-and-forth JSON protocol over raw TCP connections.
+It replaces legacy email systems (like SMTP,POP3,IMAP) with a structured, back-and-forth JSON protocol over raw TCP connections.

 ---